lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

 ### ML-DSA Inconsistent Seed and Expanded Private Keys

-Three `ML-DSA-44-PrivateKey both CHOICE` examples of inconsistent seed and expanded private keys follow:
+Three `ML-DSA-44-PrivateKey` examples of inconsistent seed and expanded private keys follow:

-1. The first is for inconsistent `seed` and `expandedKey`.
+1. The first `ML-DSA-PrivateKey` example includes the `both CHOICE` , i.e., both `seed` and `expandedKey` are included.
+The `seed` and `expanded` values can be checked for inconsistencies.

-2. The second is an `expandedkey` for which the recomputed public key hash `tr` fails to match the private key.
+2. The second `ML-DSA-PrivateKey` example includes only `expandedKey`.
+The public key fails to match the `tr` hash value in the private key.

-3. The third is an `expandedKey` for which the recomputed public `t_0` fails to match the private key, i.e., the "low bits" of the `t` vector computed as part of recovering the public key from the private do not match the corresponding data in the private key.
-(Only the "high bits" `t_1` are ultimately included in the public key).
+3. The third `ML-DSA-PrivateKey` example also includes only `expandedKey`.
+The private `s_1` and `s_2` vectors imply a `t` vector whose private low bits do not match the `t_0` vector portion of the private key (its high bits `t_1` are the primary content of the public key).

-The second and third mismatches would not be detected by implementations that do not regenerate the public key from the private key, or neglect to then check consistency of `tr` or `t_0`.
+The second and third examples would not be detected by implementations that do not regenerate the public key from the private key, or neglect to then check consistency of `tr` or `t_0`.